Javi Marroquin Ready To Look For Love After Kailyn Lowry’s Cheating Bombshell

 Marroquin and Lowry announced their divorce last year after months of fighting.
 Since Javi Marroquin returned from deployment, he has been linked with Nancy Gisell and Cassie Bucka, but it doesn’t look like any of those relationships stuck.

 Lowry, on the other hand, is now expecting her third child with a new baby daddy.
-Lowry hasn’t revealed the identity of the father but did confirm the pregnancy with fans online.
+Lowry hasn’t revealed the identity of the father, but did confirm the pregnancy with fans online.
 Given how Lowry and Marroquin fought over having more children, the pregnancy has created quite the stir in the Teen Mom world.

 Kailyn Lowry: I Cheated on Javi Marroquin! https://t.co/M2kcxCe2eP via #enews24ghanta pic.twitter.com/l063sXE3g0